dianadvoryak/php_crud/README.md

-Features
+Features:

-Read users JSON file and display data in bootstrap table Implement create and update forms for a user
+- Read users JSON file and display data in bootstrap table
+- Implement create and update forms for a user
-Implement delete user functionality
+- Implement delete user functionality
-Add image uploading functionality to every user Implement form validation and do not submit form on invalid data
+- Add image uploading functionality to every user
+- Implement form validation and do not submit form on invalid data